Amourspirit/python_ooo_dev_tools/docs/dev_docs/dev_notes.rst

 `Poetry <https://python-poetry.org/>`_ is required to install this project in a development environment.

-Set up virtual environment if not existing.
+After https://github.com/Amourspirit/python_ooo_dev_tools is installed in a folder a virtual environment is set up if not existing then activated.

 Linux
 ^^^^^